patdx/ccl/README.md

 ### Claude CLI Not Found

 If CCL can't find the Claude CLI:
-1. Ensure Claude CLI is installed and in your PATH
+1. Run `which claude` (or `where claude` on Windows) to find the binary path
-2. CCL checks these locations in order:
+2. Add the path to your config file: `"bin": "/path/to/claude"`
-   - `which claude` command output
+3. Alternatively, ensure Claude CLI is installed and in your PATH

-   - `~/.claude/local/claude`
+Common installation locations:
-   - `/usr/local/bin/claude`
+- Shell alias: Check your `.bashrc`/`.zshrc` for `alias claude="..."`
-   - `/opt/claude/claude`
+- Direct install: `/usr/local/bin/claude`, `~/.claude/local/claude`

 ### Configuration Issues